How to Test a Radiator Fan and Fix Cooling Problems

 Has your car had insufficient cooling recently?
 A car’s cooling system makes use of a radiator and fan to ensure the engine doesn’t overheat while driving.

-If the fan isn’t operating properly, it can lead to overheating fast and stop you in your tracks.
+If the fan isn’t operating properly, it can quickly overheat and stop you in your tracks.
 Prolonged overheating can also damage engine parts, so it’s important to get the problem checked out as quickly as possible.

 Suspect the radiator fan has failed?
 Then this guide is for you.
 We’ll take you through step-by-step instructions on how to check your radiator fan and what to do if it has stopped working.